OpenBCI/Documentation/docs/04AddOns/01-Headwear/01-Ultracortex-Mark-IV.md

 ![image](assets/HeadwareImages/1020.jpg)

-Please open the image above in new tap to better recognize the position.
+Please open the image above in new tab to better recognize the position.

 ### Placement of electrodes